 The plasma component of blood is made up of white blood cells and platelets.
 After the plasma is separated, it is centrifuged once again to isolate the plasma-rich portion, which can be used in regenerative therapies.
 It can then be injected directly into the affected area.

-Because of the simple nature of this process, PRP treatments take less than a hour from start to finish.
+Because of the simple nature of this process, PRP treatments only take under an hour from start to finish.
 This time includes both the preparation of the injection and the injection itself.

 Stem cell therapy is based on the fact that mesenchymal stem cells can differentiate into various other cells.
 These cells include osteocytes, which can create new bone cells, and chondrocytes, which produce new cartilage tissue.
 They can also create new connective tissue, helping to heal tendon and ligament damage.

 Because of the ability of stem cells to change into other types of cells, they are often used to treat injuries that cause cartilage destruction in various joints.
-This regularly occurs in sports injuries, and the joints that are injured most often are the knees, shoulders, hips, and ankle.
+This regularly occurs in sports injuries, and the joints that are injured most often are the knees, shoulders, elbows, and spine.

 The severity of cartilage damage can vary significantly, ranging from a soft spot to a complete tear.
-These injuries sometimes are repaired with arthroscopic surgery.
+These injuries are usually repaired with arthroscopic surgery.
 Stem cells provide an alternative treatment, helping to restore cartilage thickness and increasing joint mobility and function.
-Many studies have showed the ability of stem cells to regenerate cartilage for meniscus tears, focal articular cartilage injuries, and osteoarthritis.
+Many studies have showed the ability of stem cells to regenerate cartilage for meniscus tears, spinal disc degeneration, and osteoarthritis.

 How are Mesenchyme Stem Cells Obtained?

 Procuring the cells for use in stem cell therapy is a slightly different process than to obtain PRP.
-Stem cells are created by the body in the bone marrow and can be found around fat cells.
-Because of this, these cells must be extracted directly from the bone marrow or retrieved by liposuction.
+Stem cells are created by the body in the bone marrow.
+Because of this, these cells must be extracted directly from the bone marrow.
 In adults, the majority of the body’s bone marrow is found in the breastbone, hips, and shoulders.

-Then, similarly to PRP, the aspirate is centrifuged, allowing the mesenchymal stem cells to be separated.
-These cells are then injected into the area of damage under ultrasound guidance.
+Then, similarly to PRP, the liquid marrow is centrifuged, allowing the mesenchymal stem cells to be separated.
+These cells are then injected into the area requiring treatment using ultrasound guidance.